TF20083540/WAD2---Assignment-2---Web-API/README.md

 ## API Design
 Give an overview of your web API design, perhaps similar to the following:

 - /api/movies | GET | Gets a list of movies
 - /api/movies/{movieid} | GET | Gets a single movie
 - /api/movies/{movieid}/reviews | GET | Get all reviews for movie
 - /api/movies/{movieid}/reviews | POST | Create a new review for Movie

+//Mine
+- /api/user functions such as register and login work correctly.
+Currently as seperate pages.

+- /api/movies | GET | Gets a list of movies from the movie Discovery link.
+- /api/movies/{id} | GET | Gets a movies details via movie Id.
+- /api/movies/tmdb/popular | GET | Gets a list of movies from the popular movies tmdb link.
+- /api/movies/tmdb/upcoming |GET | Gets a list of movies from the upcoming (cinema) movies tmdb link.
+- /api/movies/tmdb/genres | GET | Gets a list of genre types from tmdb.

+- /api/television/ | GET | Gets a list of tv shows from the television Discovery link.
+- /api/television | GET | Gets the television shows details via the tv show Id.

 If you have your API design on an online platform or graphic, please link to it (e.g. [Swaggerhub](https://app.swaggerhub.com/)).